geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/cvp.md

 * If there are aspects of GGC garden management that are more complicated, then the additional complexity has a positive return on investment for users.

 Design implications include:
-* A To Do list that shows upcoming activities or events, generated from the planting data.
+* A Task list that shows upcoming activities or events, generated from the planting data.
 * Notifications of interesting events or observations in other gardens in the chapter, provided via a "Feed" or some other page.  (unique value proposition)
 * Ability to allow a group of users to collaboratively manage a single garden. (unique value proposition)

 ### 4. Effective support for a community of practice.

-The alpha release provides mechanisms that facilitates the formation of a "[community of practice](https://www.communityofpractice.ca/background/what-is-a-community-of-practice/)" within a chapter.
+The 1.0 release provides mechanisms that facilitates the formation of a "[community of practice](https://www.communityofpractice.ca/background/what-is-a-community-of-practice/)" within a chapter.

 If successful, the ability of GGC to facilitate the creation of communities of practice would be a unique value proposition.